 Roadworks to know about in Great Yarmouth this week

-Ongoing roadworks in Great Yarmouth may impact your journeys in the coming week.

-Here are some of the ongoing and planned roadworks to be aware of.
+Harbord Crescent will be closed due to works by Essex and Suffolk Water until Wednesday, January 12, 2022.

+Elsewhere, delays are also expected in Southgates Road due to roadworks, with temporary traffic lights in place until December 31, 2022.

-In the town, work is still under way on Suffolk Road relating to the construction of a new roundabout while work on the town's third river crossing continues.
+Work is still ongoing in Suffolk Road as construction of a new roundabout continues while work on the town's third river crossing continues.

-Delays are likely on Bridge Road, Southtown Road, Haven Bridge and Hall Quay as work continues to improve footpaths with work expected to last until April 1.
+Delays are likely in Bridge Road, Southtown Road, Haven Bridge and Hall Quay as work continues to improve footpaths with work expected to last until April 1.

-Elsewhere, delays are also expected on Southgates Road due to roadworks, with temporary traffic lights in place until December 31.

 In Gorleston, Burgh Road remains closed as Anglian Water carries out work to construct manhole covers and a tunnel to the pumping station in Beccles Road.